Heterogeneous RBCs via Deep Multi-Agent Reinforcement Learning: Appendix

-\textbf{Extra results related to section `4.3 Greater heterogeneity with MARL-BC'.} Figure \ref{fig:learning_curves_KL_HET} shows the learning curves of the four RL algorithms for increasing agent numbers (from $n=9$ to $n=529$) in the RBC model with heterogeneous agents with apital and labour productivities taken from an equispaced two-dimensional grid.
+Figure \ref{fig:learning_curves_KL_HET} shows the learning curves of the four RL algorithms for increasing agent numbers (from $n=9$ to $n=529$) in the RBC model with heterogeneous agents with capital and labour productivities taken from an equispaced two-dimensional grid.
 For small populations $n \le 20$, SAC, TD3, and DDPG rapidly achieve high evaluation rewards, while PPO converges more slowly and to lower values.
 As the number of agents grows, SAC remains the a very reliable learner, TD3 and DDPG show increasing instability and variance for large $n$.
 PPO, despite slower learning, improves performance for increasing $n$ exhibiting stable convergence for the largest population sizes considered.
-Importantly, the best attainable reward gradually converge toward a limiting value, suggesting that the heterogeneous system approaches a well-defined aggregate equilibrium for sufficiently large agent populations.
+Importantly, the best attainable reward gradually converges toward a limiting value, suggesting that the heterogeneous system approaches a well-defined aggregate equilibrium for sufficiently large agent populations.
 This result is already illustrated in the top panel of Figure \ref{fig:scalability} of the main text, which directly reports the best rewards achieved as a function of population size for this model.